-The online landscape has plenty of reaches.
+The online landscape has plenty of reach.
 People from all over the world can view your output should they enter a few interesting key terms.
-Then, they can look around to see that which you’re offering.
+Then, they can look around to see what you’re offering.
 It doesn’t take long.

 If you’re not careful, your personal and professional lives can gel.
 Or perhaps your past business misdeeds or mistakes might be less hidden than you expect.

 Ensuring your social media and marketing management reflects on you well is a consistent effort to help you secure your best potential reach online.
 This can prevent you from paying the price associated with sloppy online production.
 Let us explore this further:If you are in any way associated with online tailoring and marketing, you likely have your name out there, or a company you are affiliated with. #digitalmarketing Click To Tweet

 Consider Your Approach To Social Media And Marketing Management

 Everything you do online refers back to you in some way.
 It might be that you use your LinkedIn profile to help establish your presence.
 Then, your Twitter will only be a short few clicks away and is likely easily found.

 If you fill your Twitter timeline with political rants, complaints about people, and perhaps agitated replies to others, anyone viewing your LinkedIn can quite easily gain a distasteful view of your personality.
 This is the error we are trying to avoid.
 (I know it’s hard around election time so I recommend you stay in your Twitter list streams and not your mainstream Twitter feed.)